 For normally vacuuming on a regular basis, the filter valve should be kept in the “Filter” state.
 This makes the dirty water of the vacuum go through the filter to get rid of all the contaminants present in the water.

-Explore this too The 10 Bestway Pool Review of 2020
+Explore this to The 10 Bestway Pool Reviews

 Which Setting is Appropriate When the Pool Has Heavy Contamination?